Greyfriars, Oxford: Medieval friary

 The original Greyfriars church and friary was founded by the Franciscans in 1224.
 The friars had a long and esteemed history in Oxford, listing many famous alumni, including the English statesman, Robert Grosseteste, also a theologian and Bishop of Lincoln, who became head of Greyfriars, Master of the School of Oxford from 1208, and the first Chancellor of the University of Oxford.
 In 1517, the order divided into two branches.
 The friars who had been living in city-convents, ministering there and teaching in universities became known as "Conventuals"; while the friars who preferred a more eremitical life became known as "Observants".
 (The Capuchins developed in 1528.)
 The friaries were suppressed during the Reformation in the 16th century.

-20th century friary and hall
+20th-century friary and hall

 In 1905, the Capuchin branch of the order established a friary, known as St Anselm's, which was recognised by the university as a house of studies in 1910.
-The Church of St Edmund and St Frideswide on Iffley Road was established in 1911 as a chapel of ease to the Jesuit church of St Aloysius.
+The Church of St Edmund and St Frideswide on Iffley Road was established in 1911 as a chapel of ease to the Jesuit Church of St Aloysius; the architect was Benedict Williamson.
 In 1928, the Jesuits handed it over to the Capuchins, who then built the friary.

-In 1919, the friars moved to the current site on the Iffley Road—first naming it Grosseteste House after the first head of the original Greyfriars—and on completion of the present building in 1930, the name of Greyfriars was adopted once more.
+In 1919, the friars moved to the current site on the Iffley Road – first naming it Grosseteste House after the first head of the original Greyfriars – and on completion of the present building in 1930, the name of Greyfriars was adopted once more.
 The status of permanent private hall was conferred upon Greyfriars by the university in 1957 and surrendered in 2008.

-In 2007, Greyfriars celebrated 50 years of its PPH status, with considerable flourish, and an unusually high number of first-class undergraduate grades marked the year.